AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/managing-players-registration/creating-players-screens-cloud.md

 ## Creating a Player {#creating-players}

-Follow the steps below to create the display from Screens Services Provider:
+Follow the steps below to create the player from Screens Services Provider:

-1. Navigate to Screens Services Provider from your AEM Cloud Service instance.
+1. Navigate to Screens Services Provider.

-1. Select the **Displays** tab from the left navigation bar and click on Create from the top right corner of the screen.
+1. Select the **Displays** tab from the left navigation panel and click on Create from the top right corner of the screen.

 1. Select **Display**.
 1. Enter the title as **ChannelFoodDisplay** in Display Name and click on Create.
 1. The display titled as ChannelFoodDisplay will now be recorded in the display list.